 Rising food prices or slowed food production cause food shortage

 Could food production or packaging companies shut down (for whatever reason) and cause a major shortage of food for sale in your local grocery store?
 Considering recent events it doesn’t sound as crazy anymore to think that companies shutting down can happen even on a global scale.
-It seems that steeply rising food prices is becoming a larger concern than I ever thought possible.
+It seems that steeply rising food prices are becoming a larger concern than I ever thought possible.
 We can’t just shrug our shoulders and pretend that this isn’t happening or isn’t possible.
 It is not only possible but happening right before our eyes!

 Take an inventory of your current resources (especially food and water)

-In order to survive a food shortage it is essential that you know what resources you already have on hand so that you can determine what you need to stock up on.
+In order to survive a food shortage, it is essential that you know what resources you already have on hand so that you can determine what you need to stock up on.

-Look at how much food that you currently have stored.
+Look at how much food you currently have stored.
 How long can you and your family live on that food?
 Determine how much food you need to keep your family eating for 3 months and then start considering what it will take to stockpile enough for up to a year.
-Use our helpful food storage calculator tool to determine how much food storage you will need for you and your family.
+Use our helpful food storage calculator tool to determine how much food storage you will need for yourself and your family.